London Passes: the passes to London

 What are the passes to London?

-There are 3 London passes available to tourists who want to visit London while saving money.
+There are different types of London passes available to tourists who want to visit the British capital while saving money.

-Let's introduce them so we can clear our minds:
+Let's introduce them so that we can clear our minds:

 Beyond the names, which all sound alike in the end, these are different products, distributed by different companies, but all with the same purpose.